-At the University of Lethbridge, there are six business-related MSc programs offered: accounting, finance, international management, marketing, policy and strategy, and human resources management and labour relations.
+The University of Lethbridge offers six majors in the MSc (Mgt): accounting, finance, international management, marketing, policy and strategy, and human resources management and labour relations.
 The research-intensive program provides students with the knowledge and hands-on experience to be able to conduct rigorous and scholarly investigation into business or management issues within their specialized major.

 While both the MBA and the MSc appeal to those wanting to advance their education – and their careers – they do tend to attract slightly different participants.

 If you’ve recently obtained your bachelor’s degree and have yet to spend significant time in the work world, or are looking for a career change, the MSc may be the perfect fit.
 The program is designed for students with an undergraduate degree in management, commerce or business, and previous work experience is not required for admission.

 In comparison, most MBA programs require their students to have a few years’ work experience behind them and potentially some leadership experience as well.
 Students usually come from a diverse array of backgrounds.

 If you’re looking for a broad understanding of multiple business-related topics, rather than a deep understanding of a few specific subject areas, an MBA may be the degree for you.
 That’s because a specialized master’s program like an MSc (Mgt) is structured for students who want to take a deep dive into a topic that most interests them alongside like-minded individuals.

 Another key differentiator between the two degrees is your post-degree goal.
 While an MBA can set you up for a management or leadership role, most people who obtain an MBA don’t go on to do a Doctor of Business Administration (DBA) or a PhD.